bram-boerenkamp/8DM20-Capita-Selecta/README.md

 # 8DM20-Capita-Selecta

-a coding repository for 8DM20 - Capita Selecta in mediacal image analysis of team 1 of 2024.
+a coding repository for 8DM20 - Capita Selecta in medical image analysis of team 1 of 2024.

 ## Contents